These dilly beans (pickled beans) are a hit with my pickle lovers.

 - 1 tsp. cayenne pepper (optional, but you can add it to make this is a spicy dilly beans recipe)

-Add sprig of dill weed (or substitute head of dill, or 1 tsp. dill seeds) and 1 garlic clove to each jar.
+Add sprig of dill weed (or substitute one head of dill, or 1 tsp. dill seeds) and 1 garlic clove to each jar.
 If you like spicy, try adding 1/8 tsp. cayenne to each jar.
 (I personally like mild.)

 Pack each jar with beans lengthwise.
 You can also cut your beans short and pack them that way.
 I just think it looks nice to have them long and lengthwise.
 An easy way to do this is to tip the jar in your hand and fill it.
 This way, the beans stack nicely.

-Combine vinegar, water, and salt to make the pickling solution or brine.
-Bring this to a boil.
-The best way to do this is in a stainless steel tea pot.
+Expert tip: The best way to do this is in a stainless steel tea pot.
 It makes it so easy to just pour the brine into each jar without having to use a ladle.

 Turn the heat off your brine.
 When bubbling stops, cover beans with pickling solution, leaving 1/4-inch headspace.
 I let the bubbling stop.
 Otherwise, it tends to splatter coming out of the spout of the teapot.